 Wearing two masks or “double masking”

-“Double masking” is when a cloth mask worn on top of a surgical mask.
-This makes the surgical mask fit better and adds extra layer(s) of protection.
+“Double masking” is when a well-fitting cloth mask is worn on top of a medical mask.
+This makes the medical mask fit better and adds extra layer(s) of protection.

 How to put on a mask

 Removing your mask temporarily (e.g., to eat or drink)